 Enough with the torture, when can I get my hands on one of these new video cards?

-Mark those dates on your calendar and check back for pre-order links as soon as they’re live.
+Demand has been extremely high so far for the new RTX 30 series, so be watching closely for when the RTX 3070 card pre-order link goes live.
 In the meantime, be sure to check Best Buy’s massive selection of PC games, accessories, and gaming PCs.